jimlinntu/CS29426/hw4b/report.md

 ## Conclusion (What have I learned)

-* I learn to implement automatic pairing a mosai!
+* I learn to implement automatic pairing images' interest points!
 Next time when I take some photos I can directly use my code to stitch them together!
 * I learn to map an image to the cylinder coordinates and feel really cool that I can actually "see" the math I derive by hand!